AnsorK/GoFish/README.md

-# GoFish
+# GoFish 🐟
-CLI GoFish game against computer
+Java CLI application to play GoFish against your computer.